JackMoffat/Mu4Easy/README.md

 # Lisp Configuration

-This setup writes the lisp code that configures accounts within emacs to a file outside of init.el to keep the configuration files separate, but it can all be moved into whatever configuration file you like.
-I use **"email.org"** which is converted by org-babel into **"email.el"**.
+This setup writes the mu4e configuration lisp code to a file outside of init.el for organizational purposes, but it can all be moved into whatever configuration file you like.
+I use **"email.org"**, which is converted by org-babel into **"email.el"**.

 ## Removing an account